JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 thousand pounds.
 He couldn’t marry–he really couldn’t marry, under all the circumstances.

-How he tried his luck again with another lady, and how THAT marriage also broke down on the question of money, you know already.
+How he tried his luck again with another lady, and how _That_ marriage also broke down on the question of money, you know already.
 You also know of the legacy of five thousand pounds, left to him shortly afterwards, by one of those many admirers among the soft sex whose good